-Date September 2018
+Date September 2019

 By the numbers

-Limited growth: Recent reports have highlighted that after record years in 2015 and 2016, manufacturers reported a decrease of 1.8 percent in new vehicle sales for FY 2017, with the number of vehicles assembled falling from 12.2 to 11.2 million.
-Continuing the trend, the forecast for the balance of 2018 is projecting a decline of 4.0 percent in the number of vehicles assembled.
-However, on a positive note, the negative trend in new auto sales could lead to an increase in demand for aftermarket parts as consumers utilize their older vehicles for longer periods of time.
-Given the shift, Tier 1 and Tier 2 automotive suppliers should see less demand from car makers, but could see increased demand for aftermarket parts.
-These two forces will be somewhat at odds, but given the fact that the auto market is still historically strong, any decrease in demand and value for the machines should be limited and consistent with historical value depreciation.
+Through August 2019, total domestic vehicle unit sales totaled 11.4 million and were essentially flat year over year (-0.1 percent), as lower passenger car sales (-8.0 percent) were balanced by improving truck and SUV sales (+4.0 percent), which make up the larger share of units sold.
+As previously indicated, sales trends can easily shift, as the industry continues to see uneven demand from month to month.
+On a positive note, falling trends in new auto sales could lead to an increase in demand for aftermarket parts, as consumers utilize their older vehicles for longer periods of time.
+Given the shift, Tier 1 and Tier 2 automotive suppliers should see less demand from car makers but could see increased demand for aftermarket parts.
+These two forces will be somewhat at odds, but given the fact that the auto market is still historically strong, any decrease in demand and value for injection molding machinery should be limited and consistent with historical value depreciation.

 Market demand for used late model 400- to 600-ton injection molding machinery will be stable with the potential for a dip in demand as a result of the fluctuation in automotive sales.
 The most recent auction data has shown demand for this category of molding machines to be less stable than normal with regard to mid-2000s machines and stable for newer vintage machines.
-Given the projections for automotive production going forward, the value trends should stabilize at slightly lower levels than in past years as end users adjust to current and forecasted production levels.
-The largest capacity machines will continue to struggle to maintain consistent demand and sale price levels as these machines serve a much smaller segment of the market when compared to smaller capacity machines.
+Given the projections for automotive production going forward, the value trends should stabilize at slightly lower levels than in past years, as end users adjust to current and forecasted production levels.
+The largest capacity machines will continue to struggle to maintain consistent demand and sale price levels, as these machines serve a much smaller segment of the market when compared to smaller capacity machines.

 Given the changing landscape for injection molding machinery across a broad range of sizes and types, it is always important for lenders to partner with an appraiser that has up-to-date information on value trends.
 Gordon Brothers’ proprietary database contains millions of auction records, and appraisers monitor current sales performance and value trends on a day-to-day basis.
-This detailed information translates to additional security in knowing that appraised values reflect real-world results.
+This detailed information creates additional security in knowing that appraised values reflect real-world results.

 Forecast stable: Secured lenders should continue to monitor the trajectory of the automotive industry while also watching the impact of resin prices on the profitability of plastic product manufacturers.
-Industry experts say automotive suppliers will continue to invest in multi-component technology and move to reduce weight, which means the automotive market will continue to be a market driver in the coming year.
+Industry experts say automotive suppliers will continue to invest in multicomponent technology and move to reduce weight, which means the automotive market will continue to be a market driver in the coming year.